stuartdd/mockServerDaemon/README.md

 Timeout     int64   // default 15:   time out at launch
 LogFileName string  // "" the name of a log file.
 If undefined logs to console
 ```
+## Config file example
+{"debug":true, "logFileName","ms.log", "port":8080}

+Note - That the names are NOT case sensitive.
+The JSON UnMarshaling just tries it's best to match the names.
+If the names do not match the resultant value will remain unchanged (the default values shown above).

+If debug is true the contents of the configuration data will be output to the console or log.

 ## Test
 In src/github.com/stuartdd/mockServerDaemon